HigherOrderCO/Kind/blog/2-first-class-modules-with-self-types.md

 With this, we're able to represent first-class modules in Kind.
 The `Dynamic` and `Module` modules are already on base, and the first snippet in this post already works as written!

+As a last thought, I wonder if, in a fugutre, we should desugar the `type` syntax in a way that does this automatically.
+I see no reason not to, but it would increase the complexity of the desugarer considerably.